SuhaimKhalid/northcoders-news-BE/README.md

 - 1 PGDATABASE = nc_news(NAME OF YOUR DATABASE )
 - 2 PGDATABASE = nc_news_test(NAME OF YOUR Test DATABASE )

+# Summary

+## 📝 Summary

+This app connects to a PostgreSQL database to display a collection of articles categorized by specific topics.
+It also features user profiles and allows users to view and interact with comments on each article.

 # Instructions